 One voucher code equates to one article, regardless of journal or article type.

 Are there any restrictions on how the voucher codes are used?

 Each voucher code can be used to publish a communication, full paper, review or technical note under the RSC's Gold OA option.

 Having met these format criteria, the article must be:

 - Accepted for publication in an RSC journal.
 Once accepted, if the article is to be published Gold OA free of charge, it is up to the institution's representative to pass on the code to the author to be inserted into the Gold for Gold online acceptance form (see the next 2 FAQs for the role of the institution and the author).

-- Accepted in the year of your institution's renewal/subscription to RSC Gold.
-It is fine to backdate the usage of a voucher code providing the accepted article was published in the relevant year.
+- Accepted in the year of your institution's renewal/subscription to RSC Gold, shown as the year of the voucher.
 (E.g. 2013 voucher codes can only be used for 2013 accepted articles).

 - Authored by a researcher based at the institution holding the voucher codes

 Who authorises this process at institution-level?

 Participating institutions need to nominate a representative to oversee the distribution of Gold for Gold voucher codes.
 This may be a librarian, or someone within the chemistry/research department.
 Once decided, the RSC needs to be informed who the representative is by e-mail.
 We will then let the representative know how many voucher codes are available for their institution, as well as providing the voucher codes themselves.